DevExpress-Examples/asp-net-web-forms-grid-emulate-command-button-functionality/Readme.md

     }
     ```

 2. Specify a column's [EditItemTemplate](https://docs.devexpress.com/AspNet/DevExpress.Web.GridViewDataColumn.EditItemTemplate) property and add custom **Update** and **Cancel** buttons to the template.
-Handle the client-side `Click` events and call the grid's `UpdateEdit` and `CancelEdit` in the handlers.
+Handle client-side `Click` events and call the grid's `UpdateEdit` and `CancelEdit` methods in handlers.

     ```aspx
     <dx:GridViewDataColumn Caption="Commands">